radiocosmology/alpenhorn/demo/demo-script.md

 so let's proceed with the last step of the transport process, which is to update the alpenhorn data index to record the movement of the transport device.

-There are generally, four fields we may need to upate for a transport device after it's been moved:
+In addition to activating the node to tell alpenhorn to start managing it again, there are, generally, four fields we may need to upate for a transport device after it's been moved:
 * its `host`, to let alpenhorn know which daemon should now be able to access the disk
 * its `username` and `address` to set the log-in details for remote access to the device.
-If remote access to the node isn't needed, this may not be necessary to do.
+If remote access to the transport node isn't needed, this may not be necessary to do.
 * its `root` to tell alpenhorn where we have mounted the transport device's filesystem.

 We can do this all using the `node activate` command, which has been designed with this use